icerpc/icerpc-csharp/tools/IceRpc.BuildTelemetry.Reporter/README.md

-# Telemetry
+# Build Telemetry

 `IceRpc.Protobuf.Tools` and `IceRpc.Slice.Tools` collect anonymous
-telemetry data about general usage.
+build telemetry data about general usage.
 Participation in this anonymous program is optional, and you may [opt-out](#opting-out) if you'd prefer to not share any information.

 This package includes the `IceRpc.BuildTelemetry.Reporter` client.
 This client is an IceRPC C# client that sends anonymous telemetry data over a secure connection